poornatc/smtp2http/README.md

 ## TODO

-1. Parameterise max email size `MaxMessageBytes`, now hard coded to 1MB.
-2. Parameterise the mail prune period `filePruneInterval`, now hard coded to 15 mins.
-3. Document the email From/To regex for whitelisting.
+1. Document the email From/To regex for whitelisting.
-4. Document the BASE_DIR for storing emails.
+2. Document the BASE_DIR for storing emails.